likexian/whois/README.md

 ## Overview

-All of domain, ipv4 and ipv6 are support.
+All of domain, IP include IPv4 and IPv6, ASN are supported.

 You can directly using the binary distributions whois, follow [whois release tool](cmd/whois).